Everything you need to know about Versant by Pearson tests

 Once a candidate completes their test, a unique score report can be accessed immediately.
 This details a candidate’s performance in each stage, suggestions for improvement, and an overall CEFR or GSE score (or equivalent).
 This is thanks to our advanced speech and text processing technology.
 There is no need for a human examiner, which means scoring can be done instantaneously.

-Moreover, thanks to the objective nature of this technology, results will be given without the potential bias of an examiner.
+Moreover, thanks to this technology's objective nature, results will be given without an examiner's potential bias.
 This makes scores extremely reliable and consistent across a wide range of candidates.

 VET also has concordances to TOEFL iBT and TOEIC.
 VEPT is also aligned to IELTS.